snaedisk/verk-Icelandair/README.md

 Author: Snædís Z. Kjartansdóttir

-Readme file for the implementation on assingnment to create a HTTP server.
+Readme file for the implementation on assignment to create a HTTP server.

 This is a implementation of a layout.